Vent Axia Repair in Ireland — Professional Maintenance and Diagnostics

 How often should Vent-Axia be serviced?

-Most Vent-Axia units require servicing every 12–18 months, including filter replacement, airflow testing, cleaning of key components, and sensor verification.
+Most Vent-Axia units require servicing every 6-12 months, including filter replacement, cleaning of key components

 How much does Vent-Axia repair cost?